 - Provision or delivery of academic, administrative or other services delivered by the University

-So you could complain that your accomodation wasnt fit for purpose or that your module was delivered wrong.
+So you could complain that your accommodation wasn’t fit for purpose or that your module was delivered in a way that was different than advertised.
 However, you can not complain about your grades or anything academic – you would need to go through the procedure for academic appeals in this case.

 How can the Students’ Union help me?

 Our Academic advisors are trained in the regulations and can support you through the complaints procedure and how to best raise your complaint with the University.
 They are able to:

 - Look through your statement and complaint and see if they believe you have grounds to complain to the University

 - Look over your evidence for you to support your complaint